An $L_\infty$ algebra structure on polyvector fields: The algebra

-{\bf Example 1:} Consider the graph $\Gamma$ shown in Figure 2. \sevafigc{figk2.eps}{30mm}{0}{An admissible graph $\Gamma$ with $n=4$ and nonzero $W_\Gamma$} Let us compute $W_\Gamma$ for this graph.
+\begin{example} {\rm Consider the graph $\Gamma$ shown in Figure \ref{figure2}.\footnote{An example similar to this one was considered by M.Kontsevich, in his email to the author regarding the first archive version of the paper} \sevafigc{figk2.eps}{30mm}{0}{An admissible graph $\Gamma$ with $n=4$ and nonzero $W_\Gamma$ } Let us compute $W_\Gamma$ for this graph.
 Fix the vertex 2 to the point $0+0\cdot i$ by the action of group $G^3$, and let the vertex 3 move along the unit lower half-circle around 2.
 Let $x$ be the angle of the arrow $\overrightarrow{(2,3)}$, $-\pi\le x\le 0$.
 Then we can integrate over positions of the vertices 1 and 4 separately.
 Let us firstly integrate (for a fixed $x$) over 1, denote it $z$.

 We need to compute the integral

 We use the Stokes formula:

 The Stokes formula is applied to the domain $D=\{\mathrm{Im}z\ge 0,\,\varepsilon\le |z|\le R\}$ where $\varepsilon\to 0$ and $R\to\infty$.
 There are two boundary strata which contribute to the integral: